dgaydukov/cert-aws/sa/files/sa.md

 So it offers history/immutability/verifiability combined with scalability and ease of use of a fully managed AWS database.
 To connect and work with QLDB you have to use [AWS-provided QLDB driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started-driver.html).
 In the core of QLDB, replication, DynamoDB Streams, kafka, version control lay simple concept called log - append-only storage of all events happened.

+###### AppStream 2.0
+Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere.
+Simplifies app management, improves security, reduces costs by moving a company’s app from their users physical devices to the AWS Cloud. aws streaming protocol (NICE DCV) provides responsive & fluid performance that is almost indistinguishable from a natively installed app
+NICE DCV is a proprietary protocol used to stream high-quality, application video over varying network conditions (video and audio encoded using standard H.264 over HTTPS)
+Original version (no longer available) was SDK-based service where customer should write their own implementation of streaming. v2.0 provides out-of-the-box desktop app streaming into HTML5-compatible web browser with no plugins required.
+It also allows you to access services inside vpc.
+AppStream 2.0 Windows Client - native application that is designed for users who require additional functionality not available from web browsers (four monitors, 4K monitors and USB peripherals such as 3D mice)
+There are 2 modes:
+* application - user will see only application
+* desktop - user will see desktop of underlying OS on which app is run You can centrally manage versions, so users don't need to patch their apps.
+You can use tags to identify all resources used by a particular department, project, application, vendor, or use case
+To start streaming you need to create AppStream 2.0 stack (fleet of AppStream 2.0 instances that executes and streams applications to end users)
+If you want to stream your app you should create image using Image Builder.
+If you want appstream 2.0 communiate with on-premise create vpc and connect it to on-premise using VPN or Direct Connect.
+You app should be compatible with Windows Server 2012/2016/2019 (these OS currently supported by AppStream 2.0).
+If you need to support any dependency (like .NET framework) just add them to image.
+You can choose fleet instance type during creating, you can also change it after creation, just stop fleet, change type, start fleet.
+You can also choose graphic GPU instance types if your app require GPU processing (like Adobe Premiere Pro, Autodesk Revit, and Siemens NX)
+You can customize your users' Amazon AppStream 2.0 experience with your logo, color, text, and help links in the application catalog page.
+You can enable persistent apps, so user can save all their settings, these info is stored in s3 bucket under your account (data in encrypted using s3 keys).
+You can copy AppStream 2.0 image to another region, or share it with other aws accounts.
+There are 2 types of fleet (you should specify it on creation and can't change type afterwards):
+* always-on - always running even if user disconnected, best if user need immediate access
+* on-demand - run only when user connect to app and use it, best if user can wait up to 2 min so app can start It uses Fleet Auto Scaling to adjust number of ec2 running based on number of user sessions.
+You can use fixed (number of ec2 not changing) and dynamic scaling.
+There are 3 metrics for auto scaling:
+* Capacity utilization - based on the percentage of instances in your fleet that are being used
+* Available capacity - based on the number of available instances in your fleet
+* Insufficient capacity error - provision new instances when users can’t start streaming sessions due to lack of capacity There are 3 persistent solutions (for saving & access files between sessions):
+* s3 - native solution (home folder).
+Create vpc endpoint for s3 and add endpoint policy so AppStream have access to it
+* Google Drive for G Suite - users can link their G Suite account to access files on Google Drive
+* Microsoft OneDrive for Business - users can link their OneDrive for Business account to access their files on OneDrive There are 2 ways to monitor:
+* AppStream lightweight real-time console of state of all sessions
+* all metrics sent to CloudWatch every minute
+There are 3 ways to authenticate users:
+* built-in user management - manage your users in the AppStream 2.0 management console from the User Pool tab
+* custom identity
+* federated access using SAML 2.0 (for this type you can enable MFA) - use your own AD SAP - one of best candidates to be deployed on this platform.